Integrate GitLab with Zero Trust Network Access

 1. In the GitLab tab, click on the ⧉ icon next to the Assertion consumer service URL field.

-2. In the Portnox tab, in the Application properties section, click on the empty field under the Assertion Consumer Service (ACS) URL / Reply URL heading and paste the value copied from GitLab.
+2. In the Portnox tab, in the Resource properties section, click on the empty field under the Assertion Consumer Service (ACS) URL / Reply URL heading and paste the value copied from GitLab.

 3. In the GitLab tab, click on the ⧉ icon next to the Identifier field.

-4. In the Portnox tab, in the Application properties section, click on the empty field under the Entity ID / Service Provider Entity URL heading and paste the value copied from GitLab.
+4. In the Portnox tab, in the Resource properties section, click on the empty field under the Entity ID / Service Provider Entity URL heading and paste the value copied from GitLab.

 Finalize the configuration